Find Grad Schools

 Online Health Professions Programs

-In 2020-2021, 3,980 schools offered a health professions program of some type.
+In the 2020-2021 academic year, 3,980 schools offered some type of health professions program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes